 The score in the MOR and MIRKAM systems is calculated relatively to the population of examinees in each year, and reflects the candidate’s grading relative to other candidates.
 A low score does not necessarily mean that the candidate is unsuitable for medical school, but only that the candidate’s grading is lower than that of other candidates.
 It is important to remember that the population of candidates for medical school is extremely highly skilled, and every year many excellent candidates are rejected.

 The scores of all examinees in MOR and MIRKAM are communicated to all the educational institutions that use these systems as part of the medical school acceptance process.

-Only after all the educational institutions have received the scores can the candidates view the final score and the per-section score (personal/biographical questionnaire and assessment center) by logging on to the NITE website with their personal identifying details: ID number and individual password.
+Only after all the educational institutions have received the scores can the candidates view the final score and the per-section score (personal/biographical questionnaire, assessment center, Shaul questionnaire) by logging on to the NITE website with their personal identifying details: ID number and individual password.

-In addition the final score and the per-section scores (personal/biographical questionnaire and assessment center) are sent to each candidate’s email address, unless the candidate opted out of receiving scores by email.
+In addition the final score and the per-section scores (personal/biographical questionnaire, assessment center, Shaul questionnaire) are sent to each candidate’s email address, unless the candidate opted out of receiving scores by email.

 As requested by the educational institutions, NITE communicates every item of information relevant to the application to study medicine to the medical schools to which the candidate has applied.